 - Many students who take AP classes and tough class loads during high school end up burning out, and they need some time to breathe before continuing their education.
 Taking a year off from tests, homework, tutoring, and classes can be very beneficial for some students.

-If you know that you are going to take a year off after high school, you should still consider applying to college anyway.
-Many schools will allow you to defer your enrollment for a year and this gives you a backup plan – something to return to at the end of your gap year.
+If you know you will take a year off after high school, you should still consider applying to college anyway.
+Many schools will allow you to defer your enrollment for a year, giving you a backup plan – something to return to at the end of your gap year.

 Alternative Options to College After High School

 - Travel the world.
 The world is vast, and most people never see even a fraction of it outside their home state.
 College can be incredibly transformative for a young adult, but so can traveling around the world, experiencing new customs and cultures.
 Going with a limited budget will help to teach you the value of a dollar, and you will learn how to live independently.

 - Work or volunteer for a charity.
 Many charities do not require you to have a college degree – they are just glad to have people who are interested in supporting their mission.
 You can also pursue year-long programs like AmeriCorps or City Year.

 - Start working early.
 If you aren’t sure exactly what you want to do with your life, taking a job could help you make that decision.
 Even if you end up hating the job you will still learn some valuable information about yourself – learning what you DON’T want to do is just as important as learning what you DO want to do.

 - Join the military.
 Many people who feel like college isn’t the right choice for them end up joining the military instead.
 Not only will you be serving your country if you enter the military, but you can receive top-notch training in a variety of career options, often while receiving free room and board.
 If you do decide to go to college later, the military may pay for it.